-- 9.8 In connection with the longer term regeneration of the area, adopted policy identifies the need for a central spine through Meridian Water: a key route for essential infrastructure as well as a place for interaction and communities as set out in Policy EL6 of the Edmonton Leeside Area Action Plan.
+9.8 In connection with the longer-term regeneration of the area, adopted policy identifies the need for a central spine through Meridian Water: a key route for essential infrastructure as well as a place for interaction and communities as set out in Policy

+EL6 of the Edmonton Leeside Area Action Plan.
 The detailed alignment of the Central Spine was granted planning permission under the application for the strategic infrastructure works as set out in section 6.2 of this report.
-This permission also included works to address flood risk issues across Meridian Water and proposed the creation of a channel south of this site to support the flood mitigation measures. - 9.9 The temporary nature of the use, together with the extent of the application site boundary does not prejudice the Council's objectives for the delivery of the central spine nor the construction of the channel to support flood mitigation measures across the wider Meridian water site. - 9.10 The principle of the use of the site is therefore acceptable in the context of the sites designation and in the context of the wider regeneration proposals for the area.
+This permission also included works to address flood risk issues across Meridian Water and proposed the creation of a channel south of this site to support the flood mitigation measures.

+- 9.9 It is understood noting the extent of the application site boundary, that the development would not prejudice the Council's objectives for the delivery of the central spine nor the construction of the channel to support flood mitigation measures across the wider Meridian water site. - 9.10 The principle of the use of the site is therefore acceptable in the context of the sites designation and in the context of the wider regeneration proposals for the area.